 Over the years, the Hospital has been constantly reorganised, and the most important step forward was its informatisation.
 "Every year we produced around 1.4 kilometres of shelving with medical records," recalls Alberto Crespo.
 "It took fifteen years to digitise all this data."
 Conflicts between patients and the staff are another change.
 In the 1980s, the legal department of CHUV dealt with a dozen court disputes per year, while today their number barely reaches 150.

-"In 1960, at the height of financial euphoria, I wanted to construct something gigantic, but it was not known what," recalls Professor Vincent Barras of the University Institute of Medical and Health History.
-"The idea was to rationalize and centralize medical services," said Barras. - CHUV has become a symbol of the development of medical institutions in the second half of the 20th century, which combine research centers, student practice spaces and regional hospitals.
-Combining all these functions in one place is not always easy."
+"In 1960, at the height of financial euphoria, I wanted to construct something gigantic, but I did not known what," recalls Professor Vincent Barras of the University Institute of Medical and Health History.
+"The idea was to rationalise and centralise medical services," said Barras.
+"In the second half of the 20th century, CHUV became a symbol of medical institutions' development; it combine research centres, student practice spaces and regional hospitals.
+Combining all these functions in one place is never easy."

 Still, there is no limit to perfection.
 All wards in the main building will have been gradually renovated by 2025.
 Medical departments are separated from scientific ones.
 Laboratories and administrative structures were removed from the town.
 A city hospital will appear to provide medical services to the population.
 The building consists of hundreds of beds on the 11th floor of a high-rise building.

 An investment of 170,000,000 Swiss francs will allow the CHUV Children's Unit to be combined with the Lausanne Children's Hospital located in the new L-shaped building neighbouring the metro station.